awsdocs/aws-iot-docs/developerguide/iot-repub-rule.md

-# Republish an MQTT message<a name="iot-repub-rule"></a>
+# Tutorial: Republishing an MQTT message<a name="iot-repub-rule"></a>

 This tutorial demonstrates how to create an AWS IoT rule that publishes an MQTT message when a specified MQTT message is received\.
-The incoming message payload can be modified by the rule before it's published, making it possible to create messages that are tailored to specific applications without the need to alter your device or its firmware\.
+The incoming message payload can be modified by the rule before it's published\.
+This makes it possible to create messages that are tailored to specific applications without the need to alter your device or its firmware\.
 You can also use the filtering aspect of a rule to publish messages only when a specific condition is met\.

 The messages republished by a rule act like messages sent by any other AWS IoT device or client\.
-Devices can subscribe to the republished messages just as they can subscribe to any other MQTT message topic\.
+Devices can subscribe to the republished messages the same way they can subscribe to any other MQTT message topic\.

 **What you'll learn in this tutorial:**
 + How to use simple SQL queries and functions in a rule query statement